ece362-purdue/proton-labs/lab-i2c/README.md

 ## Step 0.1: Set up your environment

-Make sure to clone the code repository from GitHub Classroom.
+Make sure to clone the code repository from Iris.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

 Similar to previous labs, make sure to open your repository in VScode by clicking File > Open Folder (or Ctrl-K + Ctrl-O), and then selecting the newly cloned repository.